 g) ensure that proposed new or amended coursework scholarship conditions are accurate, clear, consistent with other University legislation and policy and in accordance with any established standard wording and drafting principles; and

-h) recommend to the Academic Board or the faculties, as appropriate, any necessary action to ensure that appropriate standards and policies relating to any of the above are maintained.
+h) recommend to the Academic Board via the University Education Committee or school/s, as appropriate, any necessary action to ensure that appropriate standards and policies relating to any of the above are maintained.

 3.(1) The committee comprises: